Cancer Council Queensland recommend centre sun protection policies are enforced in Queensland all year round.

 - The centre has sufficient shade or is working towards increasing shade in the outdoor play space.

-- The centre reviews its sun protection policy regularly, at least once every two years.
+- The centre reviews its sun protection policy regularly, at least once every three years.
 This involves staff, management and parents and includes monitoring the centre’s compliance with its policy and making suggestions for improvement.